-We have seen that the user can modify some parameters such as those concerning the arrow-head, the line style, the color, etc...
-The macro \figshowsettings prints on the terminal the current value of each of these parameters, ordered by subject.
+We have seen that the user can modify some parameters such as those concerning the arrowhead, the line style, the color, etc. The macro \figshowsettings prints on the terminal the current value of each of these parameters, ordered by subject.
 This macro can be called at any place in the process.
+An output example is shown in 3D examples.